billbeeio/order-api-implementation-test/README.md

 - Tax is correct calculated
 - Discounts (per position) should set to the `OrderItem.Discount` property.
 - The calculated total of the order must be equal to the `Order.TotalCost` (gross) which comes from the external system.
+- Don't add any NuGet Packages
+- Use the [MinimalOrderApi/RestClientBaseClass.cs](MinimalOrderApi/RestClientBaseClass.cs) to consume the ReST API

 ### `IOrderAPI.GetOrderList`
 This method is used for querying a list of orders which are created or modified after the the `startDate`.